MicrosoftDocs/edge-developer/microsoft-edge/webview2/index.md

 ## Next steps

-For more information on how to build and deploy WebView2 apps, review the conceptual documentation and how-to guides.
+For more information on how to build and deploy WebView2 apps, use the following conceptual documentation and how-to guides.

 ### Concepts